Croebh/avrae-sublime/README.md

 This plugin contains the following features:

 ### Draconic Syntax
 Handy syntax highlighting for the Draconic language (Subset of Python) that Avrae uses for aliasing.
+Its set up to work automatically on `*.alias`, `*.snippet`, and `*.gvar` filetypes.

 ### Get and Update GVARs
 Using the ``Avrae Utilities: Get GVAR`` and ``Avrae Utilities: Update GVAR`` commands in the Command Pallete, you can retrieve and update GVARs without the need to visit the dashboard.